microsoft/PythonProgrammingPuzzles/puzzles/README.md

         assert all(p in primes for f in factors for p in f), "all factors must be prime" nums = {p * q * r for p, q, r in factors}
         return max(nums) < 1000 and len(nums) == 247

+    def sol():
+        """
+        Find all 247 integers <= 1000 that are the product of exactly three primes.
+        Each integer should represented as the list of its three prime factors.
+        [[2, 2, 2], [2, 2, 3],  [2, 2, 5], ...
+        """
     ```
     <details><summary>1 hand-written solution </summary>